Hank Voight: Season 7

 At the start of Season 7, in "Doubt", as Kelton's corpse is taken away to be autopsied by the Medical Examiner and, due to still being the Superintendent of the CPD and Mayor-elect, given final salutes by his former department as he's taken away, acting Superintendent Crawford orders a full investigation to find out who murdered Kelton.
 Voight had been at Kelton's the day before the murder to try one last time to talk him down and was refused, and had been trying to help Antonio with his drug problem, so he couldn't be at Kelton's when he was shot.
 Further investigation into a former CPD cop that was laid off a year ago and died of a heart attack two weeks prior to Kelton's murder soon gives Voight the real killer.

 It turns out that it wasn't Voight who shot and killed Kelton to finally stop his sinister plans, it was former CPD Deputy Superintendent Katherine Brennan, who had used the deceased CPD officer's car and gun to go after Kelton and shoot him dead, knowing full well that Kelton's plans for the Mayor's office would destroy Chicago and that he had to be terminated before he could take the oath of office, believing Chicago is better off without that scumbag.

-Voight intended to let Brennan commit suicide in her dress blues to avoid facing punishment for killing her former superior, but Brennan is arrested by Halstead and Upton before she could carry out her intent, thinking that Voight called them to arrest her and betrayed her, forcing Voight to confront Halstead and tell him that if he refuses to do as he's told and keeps interfering in Voight's actions, he's no longer a part of Intelligence or the CPD, ordering him to get the hell out of the precinct before storming off in fury.
+Voight intended to let Brennan commit suicide in her dress blues to avoid facing punishment for killing her former superior, but Brennan is arrested by Halstead and Upton before she could carry out her intent, thinking that Voight called them to arrest her and betrayed her.
+Voight confronts Halstead and tells him that if he refuses to do as he's told and keeps interfering in Voight's business, tells him to get the hell out of the precinct before storming off in fury.
 With Kelton dead and his plans for the Mayor's office buried with him, Voight and his Intelligence Unit are able to remain a part of the Chicago Police Department instead of being disbanded.